berkaygediz/SpanRC/CONTRIBUTING.md

-# Contributing to SpanRC
+# Contributing to SolidSheets

-Thank you for considering contributing to SpanRC!
+Thank you for considering contributing to SolidSheets!
 We welcome your contributions.

 Before contributing, please take a moment to review this document to ensure a smooth and efficient collaboration process.